Mikhail Liber: Life and career

 Despite his fierce and public opposition to the Bolsheviks, Liber was not at first persecuted (perhaps because his brother-in-law was F.E.
 Dzerzhinky, first head of the Cheka).
-Liber spent most of the Civil War years in the Ukraine, returning to Moscow in 1920.
+Liber spent most of the Civil War years in Ukraine, returning to Moscow in 1920.
 He resumed work in the Menshevik party (which was abandoning hopes of co-operation with the Bolsheviks).
 In 1922 he protested against the death sentences passed against A.R.
 Gots and his co-defendants at the 'Trial of the Right SRs'.
 Shortly thereafter, Liber was himself arrested and sentenced to internal exile.
 It was the first of several arrests in the course of the next 15 years.
 His final arrest occurred in March 1937, at the height of the Purges.
 Reportedly he was shot in October of that year, together with Gots.
 However, Soviet sources deny this and claim that Gots lived until 1940, while Liber retired from politics, devoted himself to business and died of natural causes.